myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-01T03:25:04.851Z
+>
+> Looking forward to the harvest!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-01T03:13:47.223Z
+>
+> Interesting Fact: I’m a big fan of Chris Heria and have been following some of his calisthenics workout routines for about 6 years

+youtu.be/48kmkN-v6-4?...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-01T02:40:32.783Z
 >
 > @redsolver.dev Are you busy working on your infrastructure these days?